 In the Back: Worried about missing the game?
 JetBlue's entertainment system boasts live DIRECTV, so you can watch ESPN, news or your favorite shows as they broadcast.
 The airline is currently in the process of installing broadband Wi-Fi service across its fleet.

 Hot Route: Anything that goes through JetBlue's amenity-filled T5 terminal at JFK Airport in New York.

-What Makes Them Special: Alaska Airlines took top honors for traditional carriers in the 2013 J.D.
+What Makes Them Special: Alaska Airlines regularly takes top honors for traditional carriers in the annual J.D.
 Power customer satisfaction survey.
-Passengers praise the Seattle-based airline's usually chipper flight crew; the boarding, deplaning and baggage process (if you don't get your baggage within 20 minutes of arriving at your gate, Alaska will give you a $20 voucher or 2,000 points), as well as check-in and reservation services.
+Passengers praise the Seattle-based airline's usually chipper flight crew; the boarding, deplaning and baggage process (if you don't get your baggage within 20 minutes of arriving at your gate, Alaska will give you a $25 voucher or 2,500 points), as well as check-in and reservation services.
 Bonus points for a mobile app that actually works at the gate when you need it.

 Front of the Plane: You'll notice that the list above didn't include anything about the seats or in-flight amenities; Alaska lags behind the others on this list in this department.
 First-class seats do come with meals and drinks influenced by the Pacific Northwest or Hawaii, depending on destination.

-In the Back: Bring your credit card if you want to be entertained: Alaska rents personal entertainment devices pre-loaded with movies and TV shows.
+In the Back: Bring your credit card if you want to be entertained: Alaska rents personal entertainment devices pre-loaded with movies and TV shows, or you can buy access for use on your own device.
 Almost all of the planes have Wi-Fi for purchase.
 The coffee comes from Starbucks.